martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 cd ssr-translate
 ```

-Angular CLI will ask if you want to enable routing (to which I answered yes) and what kind of stylesheet you want to use (I chose SCSS).
+Angular CLI will ask if you want to enable routing (for which I answered yes) and what kind of stylesheet you want to use (I chose SCSS).

 ## Enable Server-side Rendering